notelix/notelix/README.md

 https://public-dev.notelix.com/
 ```

-Note: this server is free-to-use, but doesn't provide any guarantee regarding availability or data safety.
+Note: this server is free-to-use, but **doesn't provide any guarantee regarding availability or data safety**.

+In fact, this database will be reset when there is major Notelix API change. (expected every year).

 Only use this dev server when you are trying out Notelix.